 Basic Indexing:

-• Individual elements are accessed by specifying their indices within square brackets, similar to standard Python lists.
+and zero-based indices. - Individual elements are accessed by specifying their indices within square brackets, similar to standard Python lists.

 import numpy as np